naveensilver/Microservice-Project/README.md

 ```
 This command will prompt you to enter your AWS Access Key ID, Secret Access Key, region, and output format.
 This setup allows the AWS CLI to interact with your AWS account.

-Would you like more details on any specific part of this setup?

 ### Installing Java, Jenkins, and Docker on Ubuntu

 Execute these commands on the Jenkins server: